tchajed/sys-verif-fa25/docs/README.md

 ---
-title: Home
+title: "CS 839: Systems Verification"
+toc: false
 ---

-# CS 839: Systems Verification

 In this class, you'll get an introduction to systems verification: how to mathematically prove the correctness of programs with machine-checked proofs.